Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation: Introduction

 Using a SAT solver sidesteps the need for writing search code.
 Instead, one generates a ``SAT encoding'' specifying the properties that the object in question must satisfy, and then the SAT solver searches for the object.
 Moreover, the SAT solver \emph{does not need to be trusted itself}, because during the search it produces a certificate that can be checked for correctness by a proof verifier---a simpler piece of software that can be written independently from the SAT solver.
 This approach does rely on the SAT encoding being correct, but this typically requires less trust than would be required of a search procedure.
 We describe the SAT encoding we use in Section~\ref{sec:encoding}, a crucial component of which is a SAT encoding of the symmetry breaking used in Delisle's original search (described in detail along with other background in Section~\ref{sec:background}).

-Although SAT solvers do not always perform well on mathematical problems, they performed remarkably well in the enumeration of orthogonal pairs of Latin squares of order ten with two relations, and this only required minor modifications to the SAT solver and proof verifier (as described in Section~\ref{sec:enumerating}).
+SAT solvers do not always perform well on mathematical problems, particularly when there is underlying structure in the problem unknown to the solver.
+As an example, integer factorization can be reduced to the SAT problem, but SAT solvers cannot factorize integers nearly as efficiently as algorithms specifically designed to do so using number theoretic concepts.
+Augmenting SAT solvers with number theoretic reasoning improves their performance, but even still they only outperform traditional algorithms when extra information is available such as random bits of the prime factors~\cite{Ajani2024}.
+Despite SAT solvers having no efficiency guarantee, they did perform remarkably well in the enumeration of orthogonal pairs of Latin squares of order ten with two relations.
+Only minor modifications to the SAT solver and proof verifier were required, as described in Section~\ref{sec:enumerating}.
 We enumerated all 91 pairs of Latin squares of order ten with two relations in less than 1.75 hours on a desktop computer (see Section~\ref{sec:results}).
 Conversely, Delisle's original backtracking search, written in the programming language C and optimized for speed, used around 488 CPU days in 2010.
 While some of the improvements in speed of our SAT-based search is undoubtedly from the improvements in computer hardware, this alone cannot account for an over $6000\times$ speedup in CPU time, demonstrating the computational efficiency of SAT solvers on problems of this type.